 8 egg yolks

-1 c. peach, chopped fine or pureed a bit
+1 c. frozen or fresh peach slices, chopped fine or pureed

 2½ tsp. almond extract